stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Let Your Kingdom Come
+1. All Creatures of Our God and King
-2. As The Deer
+2. An Can It Be
-3. In Christ Alone
+3. How Deep The Father's Love For Us
-4. Jesus Strong And Kind
+4. Rejoice the Lord is King

 ## 4pm
 1. Your Word